nicholashanson/fluid_simulation/README.md

 We need to initialize every cell on the grid with a non-zero density.
 ### Set Inlet
 ### Streaming Step
-The streaming step propagates f values to neighboring cells.
+The streaming step propagates f-values to neighboring cells.
 Streaming only applies to fluid cells, so obstacle cells are ignored.
-F values form fluid cells are allowed to stream into obstacle cells.
-Obstacle cells are not allowed to have non-zero f values, but this discrepancy will be handled later.
+For simplicity and efficiency, f-values form fluid cells are allowed to stream into obstacle cells.
+This results in obstacle cells having non-zero f-values.
+Obstacle cells are not allowed to have non-zero f-values, but this discrepancy will be handled later.

 First we stream the inlet.
+In the case of inlet cells, we ignore any f-value that are streamed towards the left ( as this is off-grid ).
-In the case of inlet cells, we ignore  any f value that are streamed towards the left.

 Next we stream the interior of the tunnel.
-The f values of these cells are streamed in all directions.
+The f-values of these cells are streamed in all directions.

 Lastly we stream the outlet.
-This is the opposite of inlet streaming in that we ignore f values that stream to the right.
+This is the opposite of inlet streaming in that we ignore f-values that stream to the right.

 ### Flush Tunnel Walls
 This step resolves the direpancy in our previous step: that of obstacle cells having non-zero f-values.
 Non-zero f-values in obstacles cells first have their direction